Failure to Appear in Court

 If the court issued a failure to appear (FTA) capias, the docket might show a case number for “23-CAP-00xxxx” with a notation for “Failure to Appear Capias forwarded to HCSO upon issuance.”

 Under Administrative Order S-2021-025 entered on April 20, 2021, if you are arrested for Failure of Defendant on Bail to Appear (§843.15, Fla.
 Stat.), you will not be released on a bail bond before your first appearance hearing.
+Instead, the judge presiding at the first appearance hearing will determine the appropriate amount of bail bond, if any.

-Whether you failed to appear in court after receiving a notice to appear, posting bail through a bail bondsman, posting a cash bond, or being released on a signature bond (ROR), we can help.
+Contact an experienced criminal defense attorney to discuss the best ways to resolve the warrant for your arrest.
+Whether you failed to appear in court after receiving a notice to appear, posted bail through a bail bondsman, posted a cash bond, or were released on a signature bond (ROR), we can help.

 Attorneys for the Failure to Appear Warrant in Tampa, Florida